amiaopensource/homebrew-amiaos/README.md

 - **Cable Bible** — A comprehensive guide to cables and connectors used in audiovisual archiving.
 - **deckcontrol** — Control an attached videodeck via Blackmagic Design Decklink SDK.
 - **decklinksdk** — An unofficial repository for openly-licensed SDK files from Blackmagic’s Desktop Video software development kit.
 Note that decklinksdk is used by vrecord.
-- **dvrescue** – Data migration from DV tapes into digital files suitable for long-term preservation.
 - **ffmpegdecklink** — A static build of FFmpeg with Decklink.
 Note that ffmpegdecklink is used by vrecord.
 - **ffmprovisr** — Repository of useful FFmpeg command lines for archivists.
 - **gtkdialog** — A small utility for fast and easy GUI building.
 Note that gtkdialog is used by vrecord.